 Science park: The backbone of a high-tech economy

-Governor Victor Attah (center) and other Akwa Ibom officials tour one of the state’s mobile computer laboratories.
+Courtesy of the Akwa Ibom State Ministry of Science and Technology Governor Victor Attah (center) and other Akwa Ibom officials tour one of the state’s mobile computer laboratories.
 The moving classrooms bring leading-edge technology to even the state’s most far-flung regions.

-The concept of a science park is an idea that has been with us for only a few decades.
+By James Overly The concept of a science park is an idea that has been with us for only a few decades.
 But the idea is proving itself, to the point where the successful parks can produce companies earning billions of dollars a year.

 Science parks are areas set aside to "incubate" a concentration of science or high-tech businesses and research centers.
 They are quite popular in Asia and Europe, and are in fact usually colluding-—and even competing—with universities for scientific invention and talent.
 One of the first, the Hsinchu Science Park in Taiwan, is now home to several of Taiwan’s giant computer and semiconductor companies.